qwerty12/warum/README.md

 * Sets window size of packets sent to it via NFQUEUE in userspace
 * Can be disabled/enabled over DBus
-     * A simple pure-Qt5-based tray icon can be used (well, in KDE and XFCE at least) to quickly change warum's state with no fuss
+     * A simple pure-Qt5-based tray icon frontend is provided and can be used (well, in KDE and XFCE at least) to quickly change warum's state with no fuss

 ## Downsides